wzhwei/Insight/README.md

-Run by the following command
+Run by the following command:
 python my_solution.py